 The Statement of Purpose summarises the purpose of taking a specific course offered by the educational institution.
 The SOP lists your abilities, goals, and how you plan to apply the knowledge you will receive from the university.
 With an SOP, you can stand out from other candidates and impress the Admissions department.
-Therefore, you need to know how to prepare the perfect SOP for the university in the United Kingdom you want to get admission in.
+Therefore, you need to know how to prepare the perfect SOP for the university in the United Kingdom if you want to get admission.

 The Importance of the Statement of Purpose

 The Statement of Purpose helps you communicate with the admission authorities and impress them with your skills and experience.
-Your skills and experiences may not be found in your mark sheets, making the admissions department aware of them can increase your chance to get accepted by the UK university.
+Your skills and experiences may not be found in your mark sheets, making the admissions department aware of them can increase your chance to get accepted by a UK university.
 You need to show your aspirations, skills, ambitions, motivations, and achievements.
-The SOP talks about your intentions, study plan, career dream and the reason behind choosing a particular university that can raise your voice about your dream career plan.
+The SOP talks about your intentions, study plan, career dream, and the reason behind choosing a particular university that can raise your voice about your dream career plan.

 The Length of the Statement of Purpose